tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='34'></a>__::math::geometry::rectangleInsidePolygon__ *P1* *P2* *polyline*

-    Determine if a rectangle is completely inside a polygon.
-If polygon touches the rectangle, then the rectangle is not complete inside the polygon.
+    Determine if a rectangle is completely inside a polygon\.
+If polygon touches the rectangle, then the rectangle is not complete inside the polygon\.

       * list *P1*

-        Upper-left corner of the rectangle
+        Upper\-left corner of the rectangle

       * list *P2*

-        Lower-right corner of the rectangle
+        Lower\-right corner of the rectangle

       * list *polygon*